telepenin/mqueue-nsq/README.md

 Under the hood it collects all streams and their groups from redis streams, checks the name of group for valid socket file type.
-If it exists -> using it for further wakeup if new messages in stream will appear.
+If it exists ->

+1. Check consumers have unprocessed messages - wake them up if messages is exists
+2. Subscribe to new messages for further wakeup consumers.
+3. Trim periodically stream to 1000 messages.

 ## Run with systemd